— The Lineage

 Aviation records show that Ellis was involved in four accidents between 1943 and 1952 – the last occurred during a landing approach after an uneventful flight and was particularly serious, resulting in deep wounds, a concussion, a broken neck and other injuries.
 It left Ellis partially paralyzed.

 After the accident, Ellis was a hospitalized for almost seven months and continued to suffer its effects for the rest of his life.
 (California Magazine, Jan.
 1983, “Medieval Murder in Marin” [describing Ellis as frail and partially paralyzed as a result of the latter plane crash]; Reno Gazette, Aug.
 2,1982, Interview with the Richards Family [retired after disabling injuries]; 1997 Death Certificate [causes of death that Ellis suffered from a fractured cervical spine and quadriplegia for 42 yrs]; 1984 letter to trial court and Reporters Transcript, p.
 3056 [both describing Ellis as “severely handicapped”].)
+Ellis was wheeled into the courtroom in a wheelchair.
 At the every least, Ellis’s health after the accident is not consistent with claims that he engaged in numerous dramatic exploits throughout his life and continued to be a fighter pilot long after the plane crash, up until the time of the crime.

 After Ellis returned to duty he had administrative assignments, including graduate study in administration at Wright Patterson (AFFIT).
+There is no record of a law degree.
 He served as a procurement officer in Pakistan, France, and Michigan.
 Despite the relatively straightforward nature of these assignments, the EDH places Ellis as being involved with much larger things.

 Ellis is said to have been one of the important figures in the 1961 “Exeter Interstellar Treaty Conference” in England.
 He brought his family on this trip, which included visits with Peter Ustinov, Ian Fleming, Douglas Fairbanks, Aristotle Onassis, and dinner at Buckingham Palace.
 Fleming taught Mark to drive.
 Lady Jane helped take care of the children and they soul-traveled through dimensional gates.
 Churchill told Mark that his father was one of the unsung heroes.